janosgats/laboschqpa/README.md

 # Labosch CST Web
-Labosch CST Web is a microservice based architecture to serve web sites of 50th CST.
+Labosch CST Web is a microservice based simple architecture to serve web sites of 50th CST.
-This repository contains repositories of services in the architecture and is also used as the parent folder for local development.
+This repository contains repositories of services in the architecture and is also used as the parent folder in local development.

 The contained repositories are:
 1. Server (main webservice): https://github.com/janosgats/laboschcst.server